Pushpenderrathore/Contactsd/README.md

 # CAUTION!

- Never try to tamper This software data.
-It can be overwritten or Crash Program to work ecuase of that Data Will be Unusabel or Corupted forever.
+Never try to Tamper This software data.
+It can be overwritten or Crash Program to work B'coz of that Data Will be Unusable or Corupted forever.